 Food and Drug Administration Safety and Innovation Act (FDASIA)

-This is the fifth authorization of the Prescription Drug User Fee Act or PDUFA, first enacted in 1992, and the third authorization of the Medical Device User Fee Act, or MDUFA, first enacted in 2002.
-Both programs have provided steady and reliable funding to maintain and support a staff of trained reviewers who must determine whether a proposed new product is safe and effective for patients and do so within a certain time period.
-The new user fee programs for generic drugs and biosimilar biologics build on the successes of these two established user fee programs.
+FDASIA includes the fifth authorization of the Prescription Drug User Fee Act (PDUFA), first enacted in 1992, and the third authorization of the Medical Device User Fee Act (MDUFA), first enacted in 2002.
+Both programs have provided steady and reliable funding to maintain and support a staff of trained reviewers who must determine whether a proposed new product is safe and effective for patients within a certain time period.
+The new user fee programs for generic drugs and biosimilar biological products build on the successes of these two established user fee programs.

 FDASIA gave FDA a new and powerful expedited drug development tool, known as the "breakthrough therapy" designation.
 This new designation helps FDA assist drug developers to expedite the development and review of new drugs with preliminary clinical evidence that indicates the drug may offer a substantial improvement over available therapies for patients with serious or life-threatening diseases.
 To provide more information about this and other expedited approval programs, FDA has released the draft guidance Expedited Programs for Serious Conditions — Drugs and Biologics.

 FDASIA also sought to further medical device innovation.
 The FDA has released a draft guidance on the process for approving applications for clinical investigations of medical devices, and is also using its authority under FDASIA to review "direct" de novo device submissions.